-We were recently formed as a Maryland corporation to invest in and manage a portfolio of commercial real estate properties.
-We expect to use substantially all of the net proceeds from this offering to acquire a diversified portfolio of primarily office properties with a focus on markets where we feel that the risk-return characteristics are favorable.
+We were formed as a Maryland corporation to invest in and manage a portfolio of commercial real estate properties.
+We have used, and expect to continue to use, substantially all of the net proceeds from this offering to acquire a diversified portfolio of primarily office properties with a focus on markets where we feel that the risk-return characteristics are favorable.
 We may also invest, to a limited extent, in other real estate-related assets.
 We plan to diversify our portfolio's investment risk with the goal of attaining a portfolio of real estate assets that provides attractive cash yields to our stockholders with the potential for capital appreciation.
-Substantially all of our assets will be held by, and substantially all of our operations will be conducted through, our Operating Partnership, 1st stREIT Office Operating Partnership LP, a Delaware limited partnership, either directly or through its subsidiaries, and we will be the sole general partner of our Operating Partnership.
-We intend to operate in a manner that will allow us to qualify as a REIT for U.S. federal income tax purposes.
+Substantially all of our assets are held by, and substantially all of our operations are conducted through, our Operating Partnership, 1st stREIT Office Operating Partnership LP, a Delaware limited partnership, either directly or through its subsidiaries, and we are the sole general partner of our Operating Partnership.

+We have elected to be taxed as a REIT for U.S. federal income tax purposes commencing with our taxable year ended December 31, 2017.
+We believe that we have been organized and have operated in a manner that has allowed us to qualify as a REIT for U.S. federal income tax purposes commencing with such taxable year, and we intend to continue operating in such a manner.
 Among other requirements, REITs are required to distribute to stockholders at least 90% of their annual REIT taxable income (computed without regard to the dividends paid deduction and excluding net capital gain).

-Our corporate office is located at 11601 Wilshire Boulevard, Suite 1690, Los Angeles, CA 90025.
-Our telephone number is (310) 421-1030.
-Information regarding our company is also available on our web site at www.streitwise.com.
-Information contained on, or accessible through, our website is not incorporated by reference into and does not constitute a part of this offering circular or any other report or documents we file with or furnish to the SEC.
+Our corporate office is located at 9595 Wilshire Blvd #800, Beverly Hills, CA 90212.
+Our telephone number is (310) 907-5527.
+Information regarding our company is also available on our website at www.streitwise.com.
+Information contained on, or accessible through, our website is not incorporated by reference into, and does not constitute a part of, this offering circular or any other report or documents we file with or furnish to the SEC.